How to Make Gold Leaf Votive Candle Holders

 Packaging your Gold Leaf Votive Candle Holders

 You have to package a gift.
-Here are 2 ways you could do that for these votive candle holders.
+Here are two ways you could do that for these votive candle holders.

 package for gilded candle holders